Peke-A-Chon (Bichon Frise & Pekingese Mix): Info, Pictures, Traits

 Other Activity Requirements

-As we mentioned earlier, this breed doesn’t do well in hot and humid weather.
-During the summer, you will want to take them out early in the day or after sunset.
+As mentioned earlier, the Peke-A-Chon doesn’t do well in hot and humid weather.
+You will want to take them out early in the day or after sunset during the summer.
 You can also restrict playtime to indoors while the temperatures are high.

 You also want to make sure you are keeping an eye on them while you are outside.
-They have been known to wander off, and they are not the best with directions.
-They can become lost quickly not far from home.
-It’s important to keep them on a leash or monitor them when they ate in the backyard.
+They have been known to wander off and are not the best with directions.
+They can become lost quickly, not far from home.
+Keeping them on a leash or monitoring them when they eat in the backyard is essential.
 They are well able to slip through small spaces, as well.

 Training 🦮

 The Peke-A-Chon has average intelligence and benefits from early-stage training.
 They respond to positive reinforcement and praise very well.
-You want to keep their training sessions to quick lessons followed by play than another quick lesson.
+You need to keep their training sessions to quick lessons followed by play, then another quick lesson.
 They get easily distracted, so doing these activities in spurts is helpful.

-You should also note that this pup can be stubborn as they get older, and they are also very sensitive.
-Any yelling or mistreatment on your part can cause them to become aggressive or very timid.
-It is better to let the session go for the day and try again tomorrow.
+They can get stubborn as they get older and are also very sensitive.
+Any yelling or mistreatment on your part can cause them to become aggressive or very timid, and it’s better to end an unproductive session and try again tomorrow.

 House Breaking